Braian-Quintian/express-version-api/README.md

 # Express version api

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/Braian-Quintian/express-version-routes?tab=MIT-1-ov-file#readme)

+Express version api is a simple library that allows you to create versioned routes in your Express.js application.
+It provides a middleware function that allows you to define different route handlers based on the requested API version.
+This can be useful when you need to maintain multiple versions of an API and serve different responses based on the version number specified by the client.

 **🛑Note:** This library is intended for personal use and experimentation, and is **_not recommended_** for production environments or widespread adoption.

+# 🚧 Under Development 🚧

+**This library is actively being developed.
+Improvements and new features are added regularly.
+As such, there's no stable version and changes are frequent.
+Please consider this when using the library.**

 ## Installation